 Building upon the reputation of King Ranch as the Birthplace of American Ranching®, our foremost goal remains the creation of the most profitable and efficient range cow.
 With the highest level of profitability and efficiency as the goal, King Ranch developed the Santa Gertrudis, Santa Cruz, and American Red cattle breeds.

-In the early twentieth century, under the leadership of Robert Kleberg Jr. and Dick Kleberg, we were able to develop the Santa Gertrudis breed.
+In the early twentieth century, under the leadership of Robert Kleberg Jr. and Dick Kleberg, Sr., King Ranch produced the Santa Gertrudis breed.

-This breed is recognized worldwide as being able to function productively in hot, humid and unfavorable environments.
-In order to accomplish this goal, King Ranch breeding experts selectively crossed Indian Brahman cattle with British Shorthorns to develop an animal which is recognized as being 5/8ths Shorthorn and 3/8ths Brahman.
+This breed is recognized worldwide as being able to function productively in hot, humid, and unfavorable environments.
+To accomplish this goal, King Ranch breeding experts selectively crossed Indian Brahman cattle with British Shorthorns to develop an animal that is 5/8ths Shorthorn and 3/8ths Brahman.
 In 1920, many years of experimentation culminated with the birth of Monkey, a deep red bull calf.
-Monkey became the foundation sire for not just a superior line of cattle, but for an entirely new breed.
-In 1940, the Santa Gertrudis breed was recognized by the U.S. Department of Agriculture as the first beef breed developed in the United States; it was also the first breed developed anywhere in the world in more than a century.
+Monkey became the foundation sire for not just a superior line of cattle but an entirely new breed.
+In 1940, the U.S. Department of Agriculture recognized Santa Gertrudis as the first beef breed developed in the United States and the first new breed worldwide in over a century.